Corsair CX750M Power Supply

 6 x Molex

 8 x Sata

 Corsair CX750M PSU Unboxing

 Unpacking the Corsair CX750M was a pleasant experience with everything perfectly packed.
-Coming squeezed between air tubes to ensure it was not damaged in transit – It was great to see a manufacturer taking precautions with potential shipping complications and DOA units.
+Coming squeezed between air tubes to ensure it was not damaged in transit – It was great to see Corsair taking precautions with potential shipping complications and DOA units.

 The CX750X has very stealth-like feel having been coated in a matt black heat-resistant paint coming with a matching black fan grill and neon green and white Corsair branded stickers.

-Out of the box, the cables provided are well organized.
+Out of the box, the modular cabling system is well organized.
 Instead of being braided like a majority of PSUs on the market Corsair have instead opted for flat ribbon cables.

 While they take a little more work to mould in and around the PC case they are a decent length, I had no trouble routing them through our Corsair Obsidian Series Black 650D.